Human cytomegalovirus: Replication

 HCMV replicates within infected endothelial cells at a slow rate, taking about five days in cell culture.
 It also infects fibroblasts, which requires expression of only a trimeric viral receptor complex, rather than the full pentameric complex that is required for infection of endothelial and epithelial cells.
 Like other herpesviruses, HCMV expresses genes in a temporally controlled manner.
-Immediate early genes (0–4 hours after infection) are involved in the regulation of transcription, followed by early genes (4–48 hours after infection) which are involved in viral DNA replication and further transcriptional regulation.
+Immediate early genes (expressed 0–4 hours after infection) are involved in the regulation of transcription, followed by early genes (expressed 4–48 hours after infection) which are involved in viral DNA replication and further transcriptional regulation.
 Late genes are expressed during the remainder of infection up to viral egress and typically code for structural proteins.
 While HCMV encodes for its own functional DNA polymerase, the virus makes use of the host RNA polymerase for the transcription of all of its genes.

 In disseminated cytomegalovirus infections, as may be seen in the context of an immunosuppressed host, the virus is readily transmitted between polymorphonuclear leukocytes (PM-NLs) and endothelial cells.
 Infected endothelial cells produce cytokines that attract PM-NLs, which then adhere to the endothelium by interactions between their CD18-containing cell surface integrins and the endothelial-expressed ICAM-1.
 Microfusions between the cells then take place in a manner dependent on expression of the viral gene locus UL128L.

 Synthesis of the viral double-stranded DNA genome occurs at the host cell nucleus within specialized viral replication compartments.

 Nearly 75% of the genes encoded by HCMV strain AD169 can be deleted and still result in the production of infectious virus.
 This suggests that the virus focuses on avoiding the host immune system for a timely entrance into latency.